feateq/feateq.github.io/_posts/2025-04-13-post3-octahedral-stress.md

 ---
 layout: page-fullwidth
-title:  "Mohr's Circle"
+title:  "Octahedral Stress"
-subheadline:  "Maximum Shear Stress"
+subheadline:  "Octahedral Shear Stress Yield Criterion"
-teaser: "Mohr’s circle provides a two-dimensional graphical representation of the transformation laws for the Cauchy stress tensor.
-It allows the graphical determination of the stress components acting on a rotated plane passing through the same point."
+teaser: "The cross-sectional plane with equal distance to all principal axes from the origin is referred to as the octahedral plane.
+There are eight octahedral planes, and the normal and shear stresses acting on all these planes are identical.
+The shear stress acting on this plane is responsible of the material’s yielding."
-description: "solid mechanics, stress tensor, coordinate transformation, principal stress, mohr's circle"
+description: "solid mechanics, stress tensor, octahedral stress, von misses stress"
 image:
-    thumb:  post2_thumb.png
+    thumb:  post3_thumb.jpg
 tags:
     - mechanics
 ---